datawhores/AHD-Uploader/README.md

         - transmission
         - deluge

-    -- clientpass=For clients that need passwords forauth
+    -- clientpass:For clients that need passwords forauth

-    -- clientuser= For clients that need usernames for auth
+    -- clientuser: For clients that need usernames for auth

-    -- clientlabel= Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client
+    -- clientlabel: Naming my differ depending on client, this is the label,category,   etc   that your torrent will be added as in the client

 [AHD Auth]

-    -- passkey= AHD passkey
+    -- passkey: AHD passkey

-    -- cookies = A Cookie file in .txt format, not json -- uid =your user id, used for getting lastest upload
+    -- cookies : A Cookie file in .txt format, not json -- uid :your user id, used for getting lastest upload

 [Torrent]
     All optional

-    -- numscreens = optional argument to change how many screens shots, default is 9 -- batchmode = if turned off, and --media is passed a directory.
+    -- numscreens : optional argument to change how many screens shots, default is 9 -- batchmode : if turned off, and --media is passed a directory.
 That directory will be treated as one upload

     ***